-The aim of the Admissions Policy is to ensure that new students are admitted to Graham School with sufficient information to allow them to settle quickly; and with their ability and any special educational needs met so that learning and progress is as uninterrupted as possible.
-The admission of Year 7 students will be accompanied by the transition procedures co-ordinated throughout the Scarborough Area Transition Team.
+The aim of the Admissions Policy is to ensure that new students are admitted to George Pindar or Graham School with sufficient information to allow them to settle quickly; and with their ability and any special educational needs met so that learning and progress is as uninterrupted as possible.
+The admission of Year 7 students will be accompanied by the transition procedures coordinated throughout the Scarborough Area Transition Team.
 This policy will be updated annually.